zencart/documentation/content/dev/release_process/initial_steps.md

 While previously we would duplicate content in the `/docs` folder of the release and on the https://zen-cart.com/docs folder, these now redirect to the documentation website.

 There is a final piece of documentation which needs to be updated, and that is the [Implementation Guide](/dev/release_process/implementation_guide/).
+This is delivered as part of the build, so it must be up to date before you do the build!

 <div style="text-align:right;" id="next">
    <a class="btn btn-lg btn-primary mr-3 mb-4" href="/dev/release_process/version_stamping/">